oss-aspen/8Knot/docs/new_viz_guidance.md

 see whether the available queries to our database instance are sufficient.

 If the existing queries do not suffice:
-1. See if there is some minor changes or additional columns that could be added to an existing query to get the necessary data.
+1. Exhaust the possibility of making minor changes, such adding new columns or aggregations, to existing queries.
 2. If a completely new query is neccessary, use the [Query Template](https://github.com/oss-aspen/8Knot/blob/dev/queries/query_template.py) to build a new query.

-Note: make sure to do a "docker system prune -af" before rebuilding to be able to access any new or edited queries.
+Note: make sure to do a "docker compose down" before rebuilding to be able to access any new or edited queries.

 ### Importing your queries